liseda-lab/REx_PyTorch/README.md

 This repository includes:
 -  The pytorch implementation for the REx [paper](https://www.ijcai.org/proceedings/2025/0515.pdf).
 The original implementation of REx in tensorflow can be found [here](https://github.com/liseda-lab/REx).
--   This implementation already includes a new adaptive approach (more details soon), but to use the original REX, just choose the `neutral_evaluator` files inside configs.
+-   This implementation already includes a new adaptive approach (more details will be here soon).
+Original implementation can be found [here](https://github.com/liseda-lab/Perspective_XAI/)
+-   To use the original REX, just choose the `neutral_evaluator` files inside configs.

 ## Guide to run the system